Tresjs/tres/docs/examples/text-3d.md

 }
 ```

-We can also pass a matcapTexture to add final details, using the TresMeshNormalMaterial inside the TresMesh
+We can also pass a matcapTexture to add final details, using the TresMeshNormalMaterial inside the TresMesh.

 ```ts
 const matcapTexture = await useTexture(['https://raw.githubusercontent.com/Tresjs/assets/main/textures/matcaps/7.png'])